 - Watch out for cyclists and pedestrians on the roadways

 Please drive with caution and share the road so everyone can enjoy the Geopark!

 Many of the beaches in the Cliffs of Fundy Geopark are utilized by local fishers and access road running down, onto, the beach are commonplace.
 It is illegal for private vehicles to drive on the beach or these fishing access roads.
 DO NOT attempt to drive down these roads as many are unmaintained, steep, and cross privately owned land.
 The natural beach may feel firm underfoot but vehicles can very easily become stuck.

 Where possible, park in designated, signed, parking areas at trailheads or adjacent businesses.
 Do not park on private property without the explicit permission of the land owner and do not block access on public or private roads.

 With the highest tides in the world, comes some of the highest rates of coastal erosion in the world.
 This erosion and deterioration of the coastal cliffs can be dangerous to navigate as rocky material can collapse without warning!
 A general rule of thumb when hiking in the Cliffs of Fundy is to keep back from the cliff bottom one school bus length (~10 meters or 30 feet)!

 When on a cliff-top trail, do not approach the very edge of the cliff.
 It may have overhanging soil and vegetation that could give way under your weight.
 Never attempt to go down a steep cliff from the top!

-Be aware that cell reception can be very poor in many areas of the Geopark, especially near steep cliffs along the coast or narrow river valleys.
-Make sure to plan your adventures and let people know where you plan to travel that day!
+Be aware that cell reception can be very poor, or non-existent, in many areas of the Geopark, especially near steep cliffs along the coast or in narrow river valleys.
+Make sure there is someone who knows your planned route for the day and when you are expected to return.